-The 6105 (YC6J) medium-duty engine is a 6-cylinder, four-stroke engine that offers up to 230 PS.
-The 6105 (YC6J) engine was historically Yuchai's primary product and was principally installed in medium-duty trucks.
-Yuchai believes that its 6105 (YC6J) engine has a reputation for fuel efficiency, low noise levels, firm uphill traction and reliability.
+The YC6J medium-duty engine is a 6-cylinder, four-stroke engine that offers up to 230 PS.
+The YC6J engine was historically Yuchai's primary product and was principally installed in medium-duty trucks.
+Yuchai believes that its YC6J engine has a reputation for fuel efficiency, low noise levels, firm uphill traction and reliability.

-The hybrid 6108 (YC6J) engine was launched in October 2010 for use in public buses.
-The 6108 (YC6J) National III and IV compliant 6.5L, 6-cylinder, 132-180KW, 2500rpm diesel engine uses BOSCH electronic controlled high-pressured common-rail fuel injection technology.
-These engines are suitable for use in coaches of 8m-11m in length.
+The hybrid YC6J engine was launched in October 2010 for use in public buses.
+The YC6J National IV compliant 6.5 liter, 6-cylinder, 132 to 180 kW, 2500 rpm diesel engine uses BOSCH electronic controlled high-pressured common-rail fuel injection technology.
+These engines are suitable for use in coaches of eight to 11 meters in length.